Babu1107/La-liga-Cup-Analysis/README.md

 <h4>Following are the observations and task performed on this project : </h4><br>
 The dataset consist of information regarding la-linga Cup like team, Points, GamesPlayed, GamesWon, GamesLost, GF, GA etc.
+The La-liga dataset consist of 61 Rows and 20 Columns Casting the datatypes for the columns like (Debut, Points, GoalsFor, GoalsAgainst, GamesWon, GamesPlayed, BestPosition) to perform arithmetic operations